krisek/audioloader/README.md

 Similarly, you can enable mpd discovery by starting the `discover-mpd.py` script.
 There is a little shell script as well (`discover-mpd-static.sh`) which updates your mpd player servers from your networks into redis without any probing -- this one is intended to be run from crontab.

+## systemd control

+If you want to have systemd to control the service you can install and customize the `audioloader.service` unit file in the repository.

 ## You've been warned

 No responsibility on my side for any damage.
 The application is intended to be used in friendly or appropriately protected network environment.